 What happens if I drive without insurance in Utah?

+In Utah, drivers are required to carry at least a minimum amount of liability insurance and personal injury protection.
 Car insurance is a legal requirement in Utah, so driving without coverage is illegal.
-If you are caught, you could face fines and have your license suspended.
+Driving without auto insurance is a misdemeanor in the state and could lead to fines as high as $1,000 and suspension of your driver’s license and registration.
+You could also incur additional fees to reinstate your license and registration.
 If you cause an accident without insurance, you are still responsible for paying for the damage you cause, which can lead to significant financial stress.

 What is the cheapest car insurance company in Utah?

 The cheapest car insurance company for you will depend highly on your individual characteristics, among other factors.
 When calculating your premium, one insurance company may place significant weight on your driving record, while another provider may place more weight on your claims history.
 Some companies offer lower rates than others for high-risk drivers and some companies offer better rates than others for teens.
 One of the best ways to find the lowest premium is to request quotes from multiple providers.
 Based on the average rate, however, some of the cheapest car insurance companies in Utah are USAA, Geico, Nationwide, Farmers and Auto-Owners, according to our research.

 Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person